 Seafood at La Punta

-Miraflores and San Isidro may have the city’s trendiest restaurants, but Lima’s downtown spots offer cheap deals and history, from functional comedores (simple dining rooms) packed with office workers to atmospheric eateries that count Peruvian presidents among the clientele.
-Menús (set meals) in the vicinity of S10 can be found at many of the cheaper restaurants.
+Lima’s downtown spots offer cheap deals and history, from functional comedores (cheap restaurants) packed with office workers to atmospheric eateries that count Peruvian presidents among their clientele.

-By far the most varied neighborhood for eating, Miraflores carries the breadth and depth of Peruvian cooking at every price range imaginable, from tiny comedores with cheap lunchtime menús to some of the city’s most revered gastronomic outposts.
+By far the most varied neighborhood for eating, Miraflores carries the breadth and depth of Peruvian cooking at every price range, from tiny comedores with cheap lunchtime menús to some of the city’s most revered gastronomic outposts.
 Pavement cafes are ideal for sipping pisco sours and people-watching.

 On Saturdays, a small green market sets up at Parque Reducto, off Alfredo Benavides and Ribeyro.
 Likewise, try the neighborhood’s excellent supermarkets.

-Even as Barranco has gone upscale in recent years, with trendy restaurants serving everything fusion, the neighborhood still holds on to atmospheric, local spots where life is no more complicated than ceviche and beer.
+Even as Barranco has gone upscale in recent years, with trendy restaurants serving everything fusion fare, the neighborhood still holds on to atmospheric, local spots where life is no more complicated than ceviche and beer.

 A number of informal restaurants serving anticuchos and cheap menús line Av Grau around the intersection with Unión.